Cernie/Pummeler/README.md

 # Pummeler
 One button for equipping and using Manual Crowd Pummeler(s) in vanilla World of Warcraft

+Author: Cernie

+# Installation

+Unzip the CerniesWonderfulFunctions folder into WoW directory Interface/Addons folder.
+Remove the -master from the folder name.

 # Usage
 - To use in a macro type